Anti-Slavery and Anti-Trafficking Statement

 If a Creator is identified as a victim of trafficking or coercion:

-• Victims will never be blamed, retaliated against, or treated as offenders by SWAG.
-We prioritize their safety and will provide referrals to appropriate support organizations.
+- Support, Not Blame: Victims will never be blamed, retaliated against, or treated as offenders by SWAG.
+We prioritize their safety, ensure absolute non-blame and anti-retaliation policies, and will provide linkages to appropriate support organizations.